 ▪ major agreements between game developers and global distributors

-▪ intensive mergers and acquisitions: large companies buying up companies developing products in the gaming training segment
+▪ intensive mergers and acquisitions where large companies are buying up smaller companies developing products in the gaming and training spheres

 ▪ growing global consumer demand for mobile games